 - Sunday: Closed

 headspace Elsternwick is operated by Alfred Health.
-All headspace services are funded by the Australian Government Department of Health.
+All headspace services are funded by the Australian Government Department of Health and Aged Care.
 Administration of funding is carried out by the headspace centre’s local Primary Health Network, in this case, South Eastern Melbourne (South East Melbourne PHN).

 Sexual health screenings on site or links to local services.